-Diversity materials include the following categories: culture, race, abilities, age, and gender.
-Materials that count in this item may also count in other items.
-For example, a book about a child with glasses will also count in books, and a pretend food from different cultures will also count in dramatic play.
+Diversity materials include the following categories: ethnic, linguistic, gender role, cultural, or racial variety.Materials that count in this item may also count in other items.
+For example, a book in Spanish and English will also count in books, and a pretend food from different cultures will also count in dramatic play.

 Remember: Examples must demonstrate a contrast in diversity.
-For example, a taco would not count as an example of cultural diversity alone, but when paired with food from another culture, such as sushi, the pair would count as one example.
+For example, a taco would not count as an example of cultural diversity alone, but when paired with a food from another culture, such as sushi, the pair would count as one example.